Smana/demo-tofu-controller/README.md

 # Demo Opentofu Controller

-ℹ️ [Blog post written in 2022](https://blog.ogenki.io/post/terraform-controller/) 🚧 _The second part is being written and will be soon available ..._.
+ℹ️ [Blog post written in 2022](https://blog.ogenki.io/post/terraform-controller/)

+🚧 _The second part is being written and will be soon available ..._.

+This repository is dedicated to showcasing the **Flux Opentofu Controller**, a tool designed to bridge the gap between Kubernetes and cloud resource management.
+By leveraging the power and the flexibility of Opentofu modules, the Flux Controller enables seamless management of cloud infrastructure directly from within a Kubernetes cluster.
+Set within an Amazon EKS cluster, this demonstration provides a hands-on example of deploying the tofu-controller and configuring it to manage resources effectively.
+The core configurations and examples reside in `infrastructure/controlplane-0/tofu-controller`.

 ## 🔄 Flux Dependencies matter